lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/security/blazor/webassembly/hosted-with-identity-server.md

 }
 ```

-No arquivo de configurações do aplicativo do ambiente de desenvolvimento (*appSettings.
-Development.
-JSON*) na raiz do projeto, a seção `IdentityServer` descreve a chave usada para assinar tokens. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->
+No arquivo de configurações do aplicativo ambiente Desenvolvimento *(appsettings.
+Development.json*) Na raiz `IdentityServer` do projeto, a seção descreve a chave usada para assinar tokens. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->

 ```json
 "IdentityServer": {